dhellmann/pymotw-3/source/collections/namedtuple.rst

 .. {{{end}}}

-In situations where a ``namedtuple`` is being created based on values outside of the control of the program (such as to represent the rows returned by a database query, where the schema is not known in advance), set the ``rename`` option to ``True`` so the invalid fields are renamed.
+In situations where a ``namedtuple`` is created based on values outside the control of the program (such as to represent the rows returned by a database query, where the schema is not known in advance), the ``rename`` option should be set to ``True`` so the invalid fields are renamed.

 .. literalinclude:: collections_namedtuple_rename.py
    :caption: